-Christmas has arrived at Ormesby Hall
+Have a Merry 1950s Christmas at Ormesby Hall

-Upstairs is a beautifully decorated Christmas tree in the ante room, which has been decorated with glass baubles on loan from National Trust Mottisfont and Mrs Pennyman has her party dress laid out ready on her bed.
+Upstairs is a beautifully decorated Christmas tree in the ante room, which has been decorated with glass baubles on loan from National Trust Mottisfont and Mrs Pennyman has her 1950s party dress laid out ready on her bed.

 Make the most of your visit this winter

 Wrap up warm and go for a stroll through the gardens to see the bare trees in their winter glory and make a Christmas creation in the mud pie kitchen.
-The parkland is the perfect setting for a winter walk to stretch your legs further or for a family bike ride through the woods.
+The parkland is the perfect setting for a winter walk to stretch your legs further or for a family bike ride through the wintry woods.